 Apathy is Boring is part of a network of organizations leading the largest non-partisan voter campaign in Canadian history.
 Throughout 2019, we are committed to making it as easy, meaningful and fun for young Canadians to get out and VOTE!

 |When is the election?||

-Although the writ has not been dropped to dissolve Parliament and signal the official start of the campaign, it's expected election day will be on Monday, October 21, 2019.
+Although the writ has not been dropped to dissolve Parliament and signal the official start of the campaign, all signs point to an election in October.

 How do I get in on the action?